 Short-term Loans are available to United Kingdom students who are fully enrolled on a course of study at Buckinghamshire New University and who find themselves in financial difficulty due to a delay in the first payment of their statutory student funding.
-The loan is designed to help you in a temporary crisis to cover the cost of food and travel to your place of study for up to four weeks.
+The loan is designed to help you in a temporary crisis to cover the cost of food and travel to your place of study.

 Please be aware if you have any outstanding debt to the University you will not be eligible to apply.
 This includes unpaid existing short-term loans, tuition fees, accommodation fees and library fines.

-The maximum short-term loan amount is £50 a week or £100 a week for student parents or students with a disability that prevents them from working.
+The maximum short-term loan amount is £50 or £100 for student parents or students with a disability that prevents them from working.

-Loans are made on a short-term basis, usually for one month and are interest free.
+Loans are made on a short-term basis and are interest free.
 We are unable to cover your rent or tuition fees costs and loans are not intended for this purpose.